premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-`String::ValueOf` is a simple static method referencing the valueOf method, belonging to the class
+`String::ValueOf` is a simple static method referencing the `valueOf` method, belonging to the class `String`.
-*** ‘String’ ***

 </blockquote>
 </details>

 ---

-27. What is the meaning of method reference in Java 8?
+27. What do you mean by method reference in Java 8?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Method references are used in Java 8 to refer to methods of functional interfaces.
+It refer to methods of functional interfaces.
 It can be considered as a short-code version of using a lambda expression.

 The following is the expression for a method reference:

-    Class::methodname
+    `Class::methodname`

 </blockquote>
 </details>